lupyuen/pinephone-nuttx-usb/README.md

 [(Source)](https://github.com/lupyuen/pinephone-nuttx-usb/blob/b921aa5259ef94ece41610ebf806ebd0fa19dee5/README.md#output-log)

-`01c1` `b000` is the Base Address of the USB EHCI Controller on Allwinner A64. [(See this)](https://lupyuen.github.io/articles/usb2#appendix-enhanced-host-controller-interface-for-usb)

-`01c1` `b010` is the USB Command Register USBCMD. [(Page 18)](https://www.intel.sg/content/www/xa/en/products/docs/io/universal-serial-bus/ehci-specification-for-usb.html)

-`01c1` `b014` is the USB Status Register USBSTS. [(Page 21)](https://www.intel.sg/content/www/xa/en/products/docs/io/universal-serial-bus/ehci-specification-for-usb.html)

-The log says that we wrote Command 0 (Stop) to USB Command Register USBCMD.
+According the log, the driver wrote Command 0 (Stop) to USB Command Register USBCMD.
 Which will Halt the USB Controller.

-Then the log says that we read USB Status Register USBSTS.
+Then we read USB Status Register USBSTS.
 This returns 0, which means that the USB Controller has NOT been halted.
 (HCHalted = 0)

 That's why the USB Driver failed: It couldn't Halt the USB Controller at startup.